AlexLitvino/pyASSA/README.md

 ## Description
 pyASSA is a framework for static analysis.
 When you writing code on Java, C# or Python, IDE could help you with finding issues.
-But if your results not supported by existing tool?
+But if your results are not supported by existing tool?
 Or existing tool doesn't support finding specific issue?
 Usually you should perform review of such documents.
 You have a checklist and go across the document checking it against checklist.